 Monitor your progress

 Once the plan is implemented, employees have to measure progress against defined objectives.
-CRE teams should encourage and document feedback from key stakeholders and make adjustments to the plan if needed.
-This is crucial to reassure business partners who are typically risk-averse and could hinder the execution of the whole strategy.
+Periodically reassess guideline relevance to ensure changes in CRE strategy and local needs are reflected.
+Reevaluate the asset management task list to add or eliminate tasks.
+This is a crucial step to reassure business partners who are typically risk-averse and could hinder the execution of the entire strategy.